GSI-Fing-Udelar/tectonic/docs/description.md

   list of networks with a `name` and a list of `members` which must be one of the defined guests in the previous section.
 See [network_topology](./network_topology.md) for more details.

-+ An `elastic_settings` section to describe the configuration of the Elastic Security service.
++ A `elastic_settings` section to describe the configuration of the Elastic Security service.
 The following properties can be defined:
-  + `enable`: Wheter to deploy this service.
+  + `enable`: Whether to deploy this service.
 Default: `no`.
   + `memory`: Amount of RAM of the machine, in MB.
 Default: `8192`.
   + `vcpu`: Number of virtual CPUs of the machine.
 Default: `4`.
   + `disk`: Amount of disk of the machine, in GB.
 Default: `50`.